scipy-conference/scipy_proceedings/papers/lindsay/figurefirst.rst

 Acknowledgements
 -----------------------------
-We conceived and began work on FigureFirst in lab of Michael Dickinson at Caltech, supported by a grant from the National Science Foundation (IOS 1452510).
+We conceived and began work on FigureFirst in lab of Michael Dickinson at Caltech, supported by a grant (T.L.) from the National Science Foundation (IOS 1452510).
+Travel funding and future developement is also supported by the Moore-Sloan Data Science (F.v.B).

 ..
 [Aird11] W. C. Aird. *Discovery of the cardiovascular system: from Galen to William Harvey.*,
             Journal of Thrombosis and Haemostasis, 9 (Suppl.
 1): 118-129, July 2011. https://doi.org/10.1111/j.1538-7836.2011.04312.x